 You can set up a virtual flash resource or add capacity to existing virtual flash resource.

-- Under Virtual Flash, select Virtual Flash Resource Management and click Add Capacity.
+- Under Virtual Flash, click Virtual Flash Resource Management.

-- From the list of available flash devices, select one or more devices to use for the virtual flash resource and click OK.
+- From the list of available entities, select one or more to use for the virtual flash resource and click OK.

 What to do next